longturn/freeciv21/docs/Playing/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On the minimap in the bottom right of the main map, where the :guilabel:`Turn Done` button shows for single-player games.
-For LongTurn multi-player games will also add a count-down timer to show when the turn will change.
+For Longturn multi-player games will also add a count-down timer to show when the turn will change.

 When connecting to a game, is the username field case-sensitive?